 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A short-dated government security, yielding no interest but issued at a discount on its redemption price.
+A short-dated UK or US government security, yielding no interest but issued at a discount on its redemption price.

 - ‘Alternatively, the government may seek to borrow the money, by issuing Treasury bills and bonds to the public.’